olcf/olcf-user-docs/services_and_applications/slate/use_cases/minio.rst

 `MinIO <https://min.io/>`_ is a high-performance software-defined object storage suite that enables the ability to easily deploy cloud-native data infrastructure for various data workloads.
-In this example we are deploying a simple, standalone implementation of MinIO on our cloud-native platform, Slate (:ref:`slate_overview`).
+In this example, we are deploying a simple, standalone implementation of MinIO on our cloud-native platform, Slate (:ref:`slate_overview`).